 - Before the Poor Law Amendment Act reforms of 1834, Caistor had a "Society of Industry".
 Established in 1800 under the Gilbert Act by William DIXON, originally 20 parishes united to combine their efforts to deal with the poor.
 Eventually 53 parishes joined the Society, making it the largest such union in the country.
 In 1800 construction started on a Workhouse in Caistor west of the city on nine acres of land donated by the Lord of the Manor and the freeholders of Caistor.
 Called the House of Industry, it was completed in 1803 and housed, at that time, 24 adults and 18 children.
 DIXON considered his establishment a "School of Industry and Charity."

 - After the Poor Law Amendment Act reforms of 1834, the Caistor Poor Law Union was formed on 13th November 1836 to serve the needs of 76 local parishes covering 286 square miles.
 The new Caistor Union took over the existing Work House and the "Society of Industry" was dissolved.
-Over the years, an entrance block was added (circa 1837), a fever ward (1842), a school (1863-4) and a chapel (1865-6) dedicated to St. Lawrence.
+Over the years, an entrance block was added (circa 1837), a fever ward (1842), a school (1863-4) and a chapel (1865-6) dedicated to Saint Lawrence.
 The Workhouse had a graveyard west of the chapel.
 An infirmary was added in 1871.
-For more history, see the Peter Higginbotham site.

 - The Caistor Poor Law Union was originally divided into three Registration Sub-Districts: Grimsby, Caistor and Market Rasen.